cardano-scaling/alba/design/design.md

 ## Implemented cryptographic primitives

-ALBA is a very generic tool that lets one prove knowledge of any kind of data elements.
+ALBA is a generic tool that lets one prove knowledge of any kind of data elements.
-On the other hand, many potential applications (such as those listed above), don't need the full expressivity of ALBA, they really need a multi-signature scheme.
+On the other hand, many potential applications (such as those listed above), don't need the full expressivity of ALBA, they really need a multi-signature scheme (the data elements would specifically be signatures).
 With great power comes great responsibility, and we, the developers of this library, need to take into account the tradeoff between freedom and usability.
 One solution is to have both.